sensson/acronis-mysql-scripts/README.md

 10. We suggest to leave all default settings as they are.
 11. Click **Done** and **Save changes** and apply it to the backup plan.
 12. Run the backup to test if things are working.

+## Limitations

+These scripts have been tested on CentOS 7 and 8.

+## Tests

+Sorry, this code doesn't come with tests yet.

+## Development

+We strongly believe in the power of open source.
+This module is our way of saying thanks.

+If you want to contribute please:

+1. Fork the repository.
+2. Push to your fork and submit a pull request to the develop branch.